Church of the Holy Innocents, Rossmore

 The Church of the Holy Innocents is a heritage-listed Anglican church at 130 Rossmore Avenue West, Rossmore, City of Liverpool, New South Wales, Australia.
 It was designed by Richard Cromwell Carpenter and Edmund Blacket and built from 1848 to 1850 by William Munro.
-The property is owned by Anglican Church Property Trust Diocese of Sydney.
-It was added to the New South Wales State Heritage Register on 24 August 2018.
+The property is owned by Anglican Church Property Trust Diocese of Sydney, though it was added to the New South Wales State Heritage Register on 24 August 2018.

 History

 Traditional owners

 The original inhabitants of the Liverpool area were the Gandangara people.
 The pre-European landscape of the area consisted of open eucalyptus woodland.
 Across this country the Gandangara people utilised many of the flora and fauna resources during everyday life.
 Many aspects of the local landscape would have held spiritual importance for the Gandangara people.
 It is unknown if the land upon which the Cabramatta village or the church lands associated with the Church of the Holy Innocents was used for any specific economic, settlement, or spiritual/sacred purposes by the Gandangara.